dgg32/docu_repo_with_Kendra_Transcribe/README.md

 ├── processDOCX                 <-- Source code for a lambda function │   └── app.js                  <-- Main Lambda handler
 │   └── package.json            <-- NodeJS dependencies and scripts
-├── processJPG                  <-- Source code for a lambda function │   └── app.js                  <-- Main Lambda handler
+├── processGraph                <-- Source code for a lambda function │   └── app.js                  <-- Main Lambda handler
 │   └── package.json            <-- NodeJS dependencies and scripts
 ├── processPDF                  <-- Source code for a lambda function │   └── app.js                  <-- Main Lambda handler
 │   └── package.json            <-- NodeJS dependencies and scripts
+├── processAudio                <-- Source code for a lambda function │   └── app.py                  <-- Main Lambda handler
 ├── template.yaml               <-- SAM template
 ```

+The rest of yaml are sub-CloudFormation templates that you can use to set up a part of the pipeline.

 ## Requirements

 * AWS CLI already configured with Administrator permission
+* AWS SAM CLI
 * [NodeJS 12.x installed](https://nodejs.org/en/download/)

 ## Installation Instructions